QDaria/tqrc/README.md

 </p>

 <p align="center"><i>
 <b>Figure 8: Anyon Braiding Worldlines.</b> Braiding operations on Fibonacci anyons implement unitary transformations in the fusion space.
-The topological nature means small perturbations do not affect the computation—but also that information cannot be erased.
+The topological nature means small perturbations do not affect the computation, but also that information cannot be erased.
 </i></p>

 ---